-This week let’s write a lost poem.
-We lose things all the time, keys, games, patience, patients.
-Post your findings in the comments below.
+Here’s an easy one.
+This week let’s write a night poem.
+So many interesting things happen at night: nightclubs, nightgowns, nightmares.
+Post your nocturne in the comments below.

-Post your reaction in the comments below.
-I’m eager to read what blows in.
+Happy November?
+Post your poem in the comments below.

 I was relieved not to find any mobs with torches and pitchforks outside the Living Poetry skyscraper last week expressing their outrage at my forgetting to post a prompt.
 There are certainly bigger things to be outraged about these days, global warming, corporate corruption, and the Oxford comma just to name a few, so this … Continue reading